How can you say no to flaky baked Peach Turnovers filled with peach pie filling and creamy cheesecake? Made with puff pastry.

 - Preheat oven to 400F.
 Line a cookie sheet with parchment paper.

-- In a large saucepan, combine water, juice, sugar, and cornstarch.
+- Make the pie filling: In a large saucepan, combine water, juice, sugar, and cornstarch.
 Stir over medium heat until thickened and bubbly.
 Cook for 2 minutes, constantly stirring.
 Remove from heat and stir in vanilla and peaches.
 Set aside to cool.

-- In a small bowl, beat the cream until it thickens and stiff peaks form (when you pull the beaters straight up, peaks will form but not fall over).
+- Make the cheesecake filling: In a small bowl, beat the cream until it thickens and stiff peaks form (when you pull the beaters straight up, peaks will form but not fall over).
 Set aside.

 - In a large mixing bowl, beat together the sugar and cream cheese until smooth and creamy, about 2-3 minutes.
 Scrape down the bowl as needed.
 Beat in the vanilla.

 - Fold the whipped cream into the cream cheese mixture.
 Set aside.

 - Dust a dry, flat surface with enough flour to roll out the puff pastry.
 Roll it out into a 12×12 square.
 Cut the dough into four equal squares.

 - In a small bowl, beat the egg.
 Take one square, brush the edges with some of the egg.
 Spread about 1/4 of the cheesecake filling into the middle then top with 1-2 tablespoons of pie filling (don't overfill), being careful not to get too close to the edge.

 - Take one of the corners and fold it diagonally to the other corner, forming a triangle.
 Press the edges together to seal.
 Place the turnover on the cookie sheet.
 Repeat with the remaining squares.
 If you have any leftover filling, refrigerate it for another time.